The Hubert H. Humphrey Fellowship Program

-The U.S. Embassy in Kinshasa welcomes applications from qualified Congolese to the Hubert H. Humphrey Fellowship Program, which brings mid-career professionals to the United States for one year of non-degree study and related professional experience.
+The U.S. Embassy in Kinshasa welcomes mid-career Congolese professionals to apply to the Hubert H. Humphrey Fellowship Program.
+This fellowship program brings accomplished mid-level professionals to the United States for one year of non-degree study and related professional experience.
 Humphrey fellows are selected based on their potential for national leadership and commitment to public service.

 The program combines graduate level course work at prestigious American universities with professional internships at leading American institutions, with the objective of developing leadership skills to contribute to DRC’s national development.
 The fellowship covers travel costs, tuition, medical insurance, monthly maintenance and educational materials.
 The program does not provide financial support for accompanying dependents.

-Applicants can find more general information, including a full list of eligible fields of study and answers to other frequently asked questions, at www.humphreyfellowship.org.
+Applicants can find more general information by clicking on the link https://www.humphreyfellowship.org.
+The full list of eligible fields of study is available at https://www.humphreyfellowship.org/program-fields and answers to other frequently asked questions, at https://www.humphreyfellowship.org/frequently-asked-questions

-It is strongly recommended that candidates take the TOEFL to ensure results will be available to universities in time for admission decisions.
+It is strongly recommended that candidates take the TOEFL by November 1, 2022 to ensure results will be available to universities in time for admission decisions.
 Candidates may register for the TOEFL at www.ets.org.

-***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract of the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment or contract. ***
+***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract to the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment. ***